tzeYangX/3DConjugateGradientInversion/README.md

 # 3DConjugateGradientInversion
 Pre-condition Conjugate Gradient code for Tensor Gradient Field's 3D Inversion with Sparsity Constrain

-These code represent my work of Mater Thesis.
+These code represent my work of Master Thesis.

 Using pre-condition conjugate gradient, we can reconstruct the 3D tensor gradient field.